Q: How will a laptop computer contribute to my education at VCSU?

 Q: What do I do if my laptop computer is stolen?

 A: Report this to the Technology Service Desk immediately!
 The Technology Service Desk will provide a serial number.
-You will be required to fill out a Stolen Property Report with the Valley City Police Department.
+You will be required to fill out a Stolen Property Report with the nearest police department in area of theft.
 You must pay the $500 deductible.

 Q: Can I purchase my laptop computer?